-- Install an antivirus program in your computer - the antivirus you use should be able to detect a wide range of virus including the current ones because viruses are created on daily basis.
-We have a lot of free antivirus that are good and capable of protecting your computer just like the paid versions.
+- Install an antivirus program on your computer - the antivirus you use should be able to detect a wide range of virus including the current ones because viruses are created on daily basis.
+We have a lot of free antiviruses that are good and capable of protecting your computer just like the paid versions.

-- Install an anti-malware - you should also go for a reliable malware that will be able to detect malwares and destroy them.
+- Install an anti-malware - you should also go for a reliable malware that will be able to detect malware and destroy them.